-In 2004, NSUH-S was the first hospital in New York State to be distinguished for service excellence under the J.D.
-Power Associates Distinguished Hospital Program.
-NSUH-S received the honor again in 2005 and 2006.
+In 2005, NSUH-S was the first hospital in New York State to be distinguished for service excellence under the J.D.
+Power Associates Distinguished Hospital Program for Inpatient Service Excellence.
+NSUH-S received the honor again in 2006, 2007 and 2008.
 This service excellence distinction was determined by surveying a random sample of recently discharged patients from the facility on their perceptions of their stay and comparing the results to the national benchmark established by J.D.
 Power and Associates.
+The hospital scored particularly high in the categories of speed and efficiency, information and communication, and comfort.
+This accomplishment is a record for New York State.

-Syosset Hospital was also honored in December 2006 as a "Distinguished Emergency Department" by J.D.
-Power and Associates.
-The Hospital's Emergency Department performed above the norm in all five categories: speed and efficiency; dignity and respect; comfort; information and communication; and emotional support.
+NSUH-S also received the J.D.
+Power "Distinguished Emergency Department" award for Emergency Service excellence for 2007 and 2008.
+NSUH-S's Emergency Department performed above the norm in all five categories: speed and efficiency; dignity and respect; comfort; information and communication; and emotional support.